elucian/bee/syntax/composite.md

 * X = Is UTF8 encoded text with unrestricted capacity;

 **Note:**
+Literals for strings are enclosed in 3 kind of quotes:

 * U: like: \`?\`
 * S: like: '?'
 * X: like: "?"

 **Alternative literals**
+* Using wrong quotes can trigger implicit type coercion
 * Notation U+FFFF is for UTF16 code point
 * Notation U-FFFFFFFF is for UFT32 code point

 ### Single quoted strings